 Use these quick links to explore this page

-	An infestation of C. yasguri parasitic mites is the critter responsible for Cheyletiella mange, Cheyletiellosis or as it’s commonly known, walking dandruff.
+An infestation of C. yasguri parasitic mites is responsible for Cheyletiella mange, Cheyletiellosis, or as it’s commonly known, walking dandruff.
 It got the nickname walking dandruff because of the way the mite maneuvers around beneath the keratin layer, pushing up scales of skin so that they seem to be moving, and leaving a dusty surface of skin scales on the surface of the hair.

 The reason dogs get walking dandruff is that they were in the wrong place at the wrong time.
 There’s nothing you did or didn’t do to put your dog in this predicament.
 These mites are aggressive travelers and hungry opportunists who thought your dog looked delicious.

 Cheyletiella are transmitted by direct contact with an infested 2-or 4-legged host or by indirect contact if the victim has visited an area where a host has deposited mites or eggs.

 The mites lay in wait off of a host for up to 10 days while seeking a new host.
 During this time they are little tourists that stay busy infesting other territories and laying eggs.

 Please note that within each type of mange, every dog reacts a little differently with its own set of signs and symptoms.
 Your dog may exhibit all, some, or none of the following indicators.
 The level of symptom severity is also all over the lot.